mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Data Display/Recorder

-**INTERFACES and INTELLECTS** Choosing the right program to use on your computer is important and depends on what you are trying to do with the computer:
+INTERFACES and INTELLECTS #TODO Choosing the right program to use on your computer is important and depends on what you are trying to do with the computer:

 - If you are just using the computer for general tasks, then all you need is a basic Interface/0.
 - If you are using the computer to access an Expert program, then you need Intelligent Interface to get the benefit.
 If you want the computer to do the work for you, then you need to run an Intellect program.

-**COMPUTER VARIANTS** A computer's optimum Tech Level is the level at which it reaches standard production and is no longer considered a prototype or experiment.
+COMPUTER VARIANTS #TODO A computer's optimum Tech Level is the level at which it reaches standard production and is no longer considered a prototype or experiment.
 Most computing systems will be built at the optimal level or higher, to allow utilization of higher TL programs.
 Computers may be built at lower than optimum Tech Levels (Prototech) or reduced Tech Levels (Retrotech).

-**Prototech:** A computer type may be produced at up to 2 levels below its optimum TL as a prototype (or reverse engineered experiment) or as a substandard but cheaper model.
+Prototech: #TODO A computer type may be produced at up to 2 levels below its optimum TL as a prototype (or reverse engineered experiment) or as a substandard but cheaper model.
 The system has its Processing and TL at normal values but cost and mass are multiplied by 10 for construction at one TL lower and 100 for construction at two TL lower.

 For example, a TL10 Computer/2 salvaged from a mysterious alien wreck could be used to reverse engineer a Computer/2 by a TL8 society.
 It would run as a TL10 Computer/2, but would cost Cr50000 and mass 50kg.

 RetroTech: While computers may be built at, and rated as, any TL above the optimum TL, a higher TL society may produce a lower rated TL system for reduced cost and mass.
 Any system may be built at any TL below the society's current level but not below the optimum TL for the model.
 Each reduced level halves the cost and mass of the basic model.

-**EXPERT Skills** Having a tool or weapon with the appropriate Expert program and an Intelligent Interface can grant a Traveller DM+1 to relevant checks.
+EXPERT Skills #TODO Having a tool or weapon with the appropriate Expert program and an Intelligent Interface can grant a Traveller DM+1 to relevant checks.
 However, the program can only help if the difficulty of the task is less than a certain value.
 In combat, add up any negative DMs to determine the effective difficulty of the attack or action.

 Most of these supplies require a Traveller with the Medic skill to use properly.
 These items are, in the main, useful only in emergencies, such as when a Traveller is injured on a distant planet far away from a hospital facility.